hackclub/bakebuild/bakebuild/website/README.md

 # Bake Build Site
-This is a site for Hack Club's Bake Build ysws
+This is the website for Hack Club's BakeBuild ysws

 ### Tech stack
 React + Vite + TypeScript

+### Docs
+Docs for select maintaining processes are inside `docs/` directory

 ### Cloning and running locally
 I reccomend using pnpm because i used it.